nwtime/ntpwww/content/en/documentation/drivers/oncore-shmem.md

 To make use of this information you will need an Oncore Reference Manual for the Oncore GPS receiver that you have.
 The Manual for the VP only exists as a paper document, the UT+/GT+/M12 manuals are available at [Synergy](https://synergy-gps.com/motorola/).

-This interface was written by Poul-Henning Kamp (phk@FreeBSD.org), and modified by Reg Clemens.
+This interface was written by [Poul-Henning Kamp](mailto:phk@FreeBSD.org), and modified by Reg Clemens.
 The interface is known to work in FreeBSD, Linux, and Solaris.

 * * *